Help

 MIDI

 By default, GMS will attempt to connect to any MIDI devices it detects.
-So if you plug in your MIDI Mobilizer or CCK CoreMIDI device, GMS should start sending MIDI to it right away.
-If you need to edit your devices or if you want to do Network MIDI, then click on the MIDI icon (it’s the first icon on the left in the Top Bar; it’s shaped like a MIDI plug).
+Whenever a new device is detected GMS should start sending MIDI to it right away.
+GMS will attempt to save your connection status, so if you choose not to send to a particular device or App, Genome should remember this for next time.
+If you need to edit your devices or if you want to do Network MIDI, then click on the MIDI icon (it's the first icon on the left in the Top Bar; it's shaped like a MIDI plug).
 On this page you can edit your settings and toggle which devices GMS is sending MIDI to.

 If you wish to slave GMS to external timing sources (such as a drum machine), you can toggle ‘External Clock’.
 When this is on, GMS will not do anything until it starts receiving Clocks.